bad64/PythonPad/README.md

 > [!NOTE]
 > In short: Edit `config.json` with your favorite text editor to map your inputs.
 If you're on Windows and can't see the `.json` file extension, [blame Microsoft](https://support.microsoft.com/en-us/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01). <sub>Really this decision leads to way more backdoors than you think it does</sub>

+## Updating the firmware

+Updating is pretty easy: Connect your controller to a computer, and copy over the `boot.py`, `GamepadDriver.py`, and `code.py` files, overwriting those present on the CIRCUITPYTHON drive.
+In theory, you shouldn't have to overwrite `config.json` and should be able to keep your configuration across all versions.
+(If the controller stops working after such an update, try uploading that file again)

+## Extending the firmware with new modes

+> [!WARNING]
+> This is for advanced users/tinkerers/people that already have a solid understanding of Python.
+>
+> I may have made the underlying framework easy to use, but that comes at the cost of safety features.
+You shouldn't be able to actually brick your microcontroller (*hopefully*) from within CircuitPython, but I would keep backups on hand before any modification if I were you.

+> [!NOTE]
+> TODO

 [^1]: I do miss pointers though...
 [^2]: Expect someone to slap it on a ESP32-S3.
 That someone might be me. *Might*.